Find us on WeChat!

 Please review the appropriate Pre-Arrival and Orientation Guide for F-1 students or J-1 exchange visitors.
 International Student Services created these guides to assist in your preparation for arrival to Widener University and to ease your transition to a new culture.

-ALL first year undergraduate students, except Engineering* students, must take the math placement test in order to receive their schedules for the semester.
+ALL first year undergraduate students except engineering* students must take the math placement test to receive their schedules for the semester.
 If you do not take the math placement, you will be placed in the lowest level math class, and your schedule will be built around this course.
-This must be done approximately 1-2 months before you arrive on campus.
-You will receive an email with instructions on how to do the math placement test.
+The math placement test must be completed approximately 1 to 2 months before you arrive on campus.
+You will receive an email with instructions on how to complete the test.

 *Engineering students provided math test scores to obtain admission to Widener and will be placed based on those scores.

 In addition to the estimated cost of tuition, fees, books/supplies, medical insurance, and living expenses noted on your I-20 or DS-2019, you will want to bring money for the following expenses that you may incur upon your arrival:

 - Bedding, bath supplies, kitchen supplies, personal items, etc. for your residence hall or apartment, if you do not choose to order these supplies in advance.

 - First and last month's rent and security deposit are typically required for students renting an apartment.
 The cost for this can vary but plan on $1,200 USD minimum.